-APEC recognition is limited to one year from the date of recognition.
-Each year one month prior to the anniversary of the date of recognition, the Accountability Agent must resubmit this form and any associated documentation to the appropriate government agency or public authority or as soon as practicable in the event of a material change (e.g. ownership, structure, policies).
+The first APEC recognition for an Accountability Agent is limited to one year from the date of recognition.
+Recognition for the same Accountability Agent will be for two years thereafter.
+One month prior to the end of the recognition period, the Accountability Agent must resubmit this form and any associated documentation to the appropriate government agency or public authority or as soon as practicable in the event of a material change (e.g. ownership, structure, policies).